Table of Contents

 Now to break down the main cola and get the plant growing horizontally, I suggest trying my 4-way LST and ScrOG setup method…

 Scrogging, or screen of green, is a form of LST (low stress training) where the main goal is to maximize the footprint of your light.
 With standard, Christmas tree style plants, you can only lower the light until it’s close enough to the top cola.
 ANY bud from there down is getting less light.
 With a traditional setup, the lower each bud is on the plant, the less light those buds get.

 The scrog process is done by dividing, or breaking down the main cola, in conjunction with raising all the lower bud up to the canopy.

 We grow the plant horizontally until we are a few weeks into the Flowering stage.

-This is a key point as many attempts at Scrogging turn out to be merely a skeletal support structures for standard plants, not real Scrogs.
+This is a key point as many attempts at Scrogging turns out to be merely a skeletal support structure for standard plants, not real Scrogs.

 A Scrog is when you bring those arms up and run them lengthwise under the screen.
 All those would-be popcorn buds become real buds because they become part of the canopy and receive direct light.

 Lower buds are brought up to the screen or the screen is lowered, allowing them to become a part of the canopy.

 This is only a few weeks later, with more than a month left in the flowering stage